Ben-codes-cmd/War-Card-Game/README.md

 # War-Card-Game
-Simulated game of war in python
+Simulated computer vs computer game of war in python

+## HOW TO USE
+ - Download the python file attached
- - simply run this file at the command line with 'python "War.py"'
+ - Run this file at the command line in the python environment with 'python "War.py"'